easy-swoole/doc-old/En/Introduction/environment.md

 - Author WeChat

     ![](http://easyswoole.com/img/authWx.jpg)

-- [donation] (../donate.md)
-    Your donation is the greatest encouragement and support for EasySwoole project development team.
-We will insist on development and maintenance.
-Your donation will be used to:

-   - Continuous development and upgrade
-   - Documentations, Community and Long term technical support

 - **EasySwoole**'s documentation uses **GitBook** as a document writing tool.
 If you find that the document needs to be corrected/supplemented during use, please **fork** project's document repository for modification , submit **Pull Request** and contact us